bangla-toolkit/core/apps/lsp/README.md

-# Bengali Spellcheck LSP Server
+# Bangla Spellcheck LSP Server

-This is a Language Server Protocol (LSP) server implementation for Bengali language spellchecking.
-It provides real-time spelling error detection and correction suggestions for Bengali text.
+This is a Language Server Protocol (LSP) server implementation for Bangla language spellchecking.
+It provides real-time spelling error detection and correction suggestions for Bangla text.

 ## Features

-- Real-time Bengali text spellchecking
+- Real-time Bangla text spellchecking
 - Integration with MongoDB for dictionary storage
 - Spelling error diagnostics with suggestions
 - Completion provider for correction suggestions